 Synonym (also Plant Païen) for the grape variety Savagnin Blanc (Traminer); see there.

-Savagnin Blanc (France) or Gelber Traminer, Weißer Traminer, Traminer (German-speaking countries): The French name (also abbreviated to Savagnin) is mostly given in international sources.
+Savagnin Blanc (France) or Gelber Traminer, Weißer Traminer, Traminer (German-speaking area): The French name (also Savagnin) is mostly given in international sources.
 Whether it is actually Weißer Traminer or Gewürztraminer is not always clear.
 This variety is characterised by odourless, yellow-green berries.

 Gewürztraminer or Roter Traminer or (especially in France) Savagnin Rose Aromatique: The German name (in English-speaking countries often with "u") is surprisingly also common internationally.
 By far the most common variety is characterised by aromatic, reddish/orange berries, which give the wine its typical, name-giving note

-Savagnin Rose or Klevener de Heiligenstein or Savagnin Rose Non Musqué: This non-aromatic variety with reddish-brown berries is rare; it is found almost exclusively in the French Alsace and in the municipality of Durbach (Baden).
+Savagnin Rose or Klevener de Heiligenstein or Savagnin Rose Non Musqué: This non-aromatic variety with reddish-brown berries is found almost exclusively in the French Alsace and in the municipality of Durbach (Baden).

 In German-speaking countries, sources usually distinguish between the two varieties Weißer Traminer or Gelber Traminer and Gewürztraminer or Roter Traminer.
 If only the name Traminer is given, it is usually Gewürztraminer, but White/Yellow Traminer can also be meant.
 The two varieties Gewürztraminer and Savagnin Rose have their own keywords with additional information (see there).

-DNA analyses carried out independently by various biologists in Italy, France, Germany and Austria have proven that the French varieties Savagnin Blanc, Rose and Aromatique, the Swiss varieties Heida, Heidarot and Païen, the Italian Traminer Aromatico and all varieties called Traminer in German-speaking countries are identical.
+Various independently conducted DNA analyses in Italy, France, Germany and Austria have proven that the French varieties Savagnin Blanc, Rose and Aromatique, the Swiss varieties Heida, Heidarot and Païen, the Italian Traminer Aromatico and all varieties called Traminer in German-speaking countries are identical.
 The Swiss biologist Dr José Vouillamoz therefore believes that it is wrong to speak of a "Traminer family", as this also associates other relationships such as "siblings" or "aunts" and "uncles", which is not the case.